windmaomao/windmaomao.github.io/blog/protection-from-loss.md

+---
+title: Protect from a big loss
+subtitl: Sell yourself an insurance plan
+date: 2017-11-11
+published: LinkedIN
+tags:
+---

-# Protection from big loss, sell yourself an insurance plan
+# Protect from a big loss, sell yourself an insurance plan

-_Published on November 11, 2017 at LinkedIN_

 > An insurance plan prevents you from getting burned to the ground when an unanticipated thing happens.